librato/librato-metrics/README.md

 These are features we expect to add in future versions, roughly in the order of current priority.
 If you feel strongly about a feature, feel free to [create an issue](https://github.com/librato/librato-metrics/issues) or [join us in live chat](https://librato.campfirenow.com/269d3) and talk to us about it.

-* Very large metric queue submissions are auto-chunked for performance
 * Queue objects support a single default measure_time to use for any measurements which don't have it set
 * Queues auto-submit when they hit a set number of records
 * Queues auto-submit when they hit a max time interval
 * Query actions return a collection object which auto-paginates large result sets
-* Standardize error behavior on gem-specific exceptions

 ## Contribution